The British Dragonfly Society (BDS) website has moved to:

 A core-needle biopsy was conducted a week later and I was shocked to learn that I had breast cancer Stage II.
 I underwent several other lab tests to determine the estrogen receptors and after the tests, I was advised on the various treatment options which were best for me.
 Of course I was shocked to learn that I had cancer.
 Therefore, processing all the information about treatment options, proper dieting and the radiation therapies was too much for me.
 I didn’t know what was best for me.

-I was much stressed up at that time and before deciding anything, I figured out that the best thing was to seek an early retirement.
+I was really stressed at that time and before deciding anything, I figured out that the best thing was to seek an early retirement.
 I knew that it would be hard for me to work normally.
 I then took time to research on the best options available for me.
+I began to gradually introduce healthy habits to my life.
 I went to see an oncologist for more advice and also sought to learn more in various published materials on the internet.

 The idea that I could succumb to cancer, or the thoughts that the cancer would recur back after treatment, made me decide on a lumpectomy.
 I had the surgery performed a few weeks after the diagnosis.
 Afterwards, I was subjected to a series of chemotherapy and radiation therapy which took several months.
 These radiation periods were my worst nightmare.
 They always made me feel weak and thus I was even more stressed.
 During this treatment period which lasted close to a year, I lost so much weight and I had to depend on special nutritional therapy to become healthy again.

 Supporting Various Environmental Conservation Efforts